 - stead (n.)

-- Old English stede "place, position; standing, firmness, stability, fixity," from Proto-Germanic *stadiz (cf. Old Saxon stedi, Old Norse staðr "place, spot; stop, pause; town," Swedish stad, Dutch stede "place," Old High German stat, German Stadt "town," Gothic staþs "place"), from PIE *steti-, suffixed form of root *sta- "to stand" (see stet).
+- Old English stede "place, position; standing, firmness, stability, fixity," from Proto-Germanic *stadiz (source also of Old Saxon stedi, Old Norse staðr "place, spot; stop, pause; town," Swedish stad, Dutch stede "place," Old High German stat, German Stadt "town," Gothic staþs "place"), from PIE *steti-, suffixed form of root *sta- "to stand, make or be firm."
 Related to stand.

 Now chiefly in compounds or phrases.
-Meaning "assistance, use, benefit, advantage" is from c.1300.
-Meaning "frame on which a bed is laid" is from c.1400.
-The German use of Stadt for "town, city" "is a late development from c.1200 when the term began to replace Burg" [Cambridge Dictionary of English Place-Names].
-Cf. The Steads, 16c.
+Meaning "assistance, use, benefit, advantage" is from c.
+1300.
+Meaning "frame on which a bed is laid" is from c.
+1400.
+The German use of Stadt for "town, city" "is a late development from c.
+1200 when the term began to replace Burg" [Cambridge Dictionary of English Place-Names].
+The Steads was 16c.
 English for "the Hanseatic cities."